NixOS/nix/doc/manual/src/command-ref/nix-store/realise.md

 Each of *paths* is processed as follows:

-- If the path is already valid, do nothing.
+- If the path is already [valid], do nothing.
 - If the path leads to a [store derivation]:
   1. Realise the store derivation file itself, as a regular store path.
   2. Realise its [output paths]: